HarleenSaini19/parkingEaze/README.md

 - It has a pair of infrared transmitting and receiving tube, tube infrared emit a certain frequency, when detecting direction meet with obstacles (reflecting surface), reflected infrared receiving tube, after the comparator circuit processing, green indicator will light up, at the same time signal output interface to output digital signal (a low level signal).
 - Can be used for 3-5V DC power supply modules.
 It has red power indicator.

-## Purpose
-- The purpose of this project is to reduce parking problems using Ek1254 sensor.
-Ek1245 infrared sensor will detect if there is any car parked in the parking spot.

 ## System Diagram